Dara Tucker: Musical career

-Dara Tucker began songwriting while living in Switzerland in 2003, and in 2004, moved to Nashville to pursue a career as a singer-songwriter.
+Tucker began songwriting while living in Switzerland in 2003, and in 2004, moved to Nashville to pursue a career as a singer-songwriter.
 She recorded the first of her albums, "All Right Now" in 2009.
 It featured mostly Great American Songbook standards.
-Her second album, "Soul Said Yes" (2011) was a blend of R&B, jazz and Gospel, and featured seven string guitarist, Charlie Hunter.
+Her second album, "Soul Said Yes" (2011) was a blend of R&B, jazz and Gospel, and featured seven-string guitarist, Charlie Hunter.
 It made Amazon.com's top 10 R&B chart within a few weeks of its release.
 Two of Tucker's own compositions were included on this project – "The Space" and "Partly Cloudy."

 Tucker's third release, "The Sun Season" (2014) was recorded in Astoria, Queens, New York.
 Ten of the twelve songs on "The Sun Season" were written by Tucker.
 The album features Peter Bernstein on guitar, Helen Sung on piano, Donald Edwards on drums, John Ellis on saxophone, Alan Ferber on trombone and Greg Bryant on bass.
 It reached number 62 on the JazzWeek charts on September 22, 2014.

-On June 29, 2015, Dara was interviewed by Tavis Smiley for his PBS television show.
-On the show, she performed an original song she wrote with her sister, Diamond Tucker entitled, "Giants" from The Sun Season.
+On June 29, 2015, Tucker was interviewed by Tavis Smiley for his PBS television show.
+On the show, she performed an original song she wrote with her sister, Diamond Tucker, entitled "Giants" from The Sun Season.
 Dara Tucker on Tavis Smiley.
 She opened for Gregory Porter in Nashville, TN on June 4, 2016, at the Tennessee Performing Arts Center.
-Dara Tucker is a frequent performer at the Nashville Jazz Workshop, and Rudy's Jazz Club and performed her New York CD release show at "Smoke Jazz and Supper Club" on New York City's upper west side in August 2014.
+Tucker is a frequent performer at the Nashville Jazz Workshop, and Rudy's Jazz Club and performed her New York CD release show at "Smoke Jazz and Supper Club" on New York City's upper west side in August 2014.